 QPSK and $\pi/2$ BPSK modulation can be used for long PUCCH with more than 2 bits of information, QPSK is used for short PUCCH with more than 2 bits of information and BPSK and QPSK modulation can be used for long PUCCH with up to 2 information bits.

-Transform precoding is applied to long PUCCH.
+Transform precoding is applied to PUCCH Format #3 and Format #4.

 Channel coding used for uplink control information is described in table 5.3.3-1.